 During the French Revolution (1789-99), the town was renamed Sarre-Libre, but in 1810 returned back to Saarlouis.
 In 1815, the town and the entire Saargebiet region became German (Kingdom of Prussia / 1701-1918).
 After WW1 (1914-1918), the town became French again.
 In the period 1936-1945, the town was part of Germany and named Saarlautern.
 After WW2 (1939-1945), the Saarland region was again part of France.
 In 1957 it was reunited with Germany as its 10th federal state.

-Current-day city's economy is based on steel production, iron ore mining, chocolate manufacturing and automotive industry (Ford Motor Company has here a plant producing the models Focus and Kuga).
+Current-day city's economy is based on steel production, iron ore mining, chocolate manufacturing and the automotive industry (Ford Motor Company has here a plant producing the models Focus and Kuga).
 Saarlouis-Roden is Germany's 8th largest inland industrial port.

 As cruise port, Saarlouis is included in the schedule of Nicko Cruises riverboat Casanova (2001-built).
 Next tables show ship's 7-day itineraries as call port sequences.